ryan-mcclue/musings/projects/ble-embedded.md

 However, when creating large programs, this time dependency greatly increases complexity.
 So, a priority based real-time scheduler can be used to reduce this time complexity.
-(priority over time-slice more efficient in most cases, as if not operating, can go to sleep) In addition, schedular allows for logical separation of components (concurrent team development) and changing to hardware COTS (commercial-off-the-shelf) as opposed to bespoke
+(priority over time-slice more efficient in most cases, as if not operating, can go to sleep) In addition, schedular allows for logical separation of components (concurrent team development) Also allows easy utilisation of changing hardware, e.g. multiple processor cores COTS (commercial-off-the-shelf) as opposed to bespoke